susanlum/Sales-Insights-using-Power-BI/README.md

 ### Problem statement <br>
 * AtliQ Hardware is a  computer hardware & peripheral manufacturer based in Delhi, India.
 They supply products to their customers across India.
-* Sales director requests for automated dashboard to track sales performance across regions and generate real time sales insights (instead of going through tons of excel sheets during the meeting).
+* Sales director requests for automated dashboard to track sales performance across regions and generate real time sales insights (instead of merging tons of excel sheets manually).

 ### Data Discovery <br>
 Create AIMS grid to define purpose and success criteria of data analysis project.